100mslive/100ms-docs/common/templates-and-roles.md

 ![Template](/docs/docs/v2/advanced-settings.png)

-### Pre-join room state
+### Preview room state

-Pre-join room state enables you to build a "preview" screen which shows the state of the room before joining.
+Preview room state enables you to build a "preview" screen which shows the state of the room before joining.
 This room state includes a list of peers, which can be used to show who is in the room.
-Pre-join room state also includes recording and streaming state.
+Preview room state also includes recording and streaming state.

-Pre-join room state settings define strategy of sending state updates to client SDKs.
+Preview room state settings define strategy of sending state updates to client SDKs.

 | Setting                                  | Description                                                                                                                                                                                                                                        |
 | ---------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |